mcolatosti/OpenCatEsp32-Quadruped-Robot/HTTP_SERVER_DOCUMENTATION.md

 1. Connect robot to WiFi (automatic with saved credentials)
 2. Find robot's IP address from Serial Monitor
 3. Open web browser and go to `http://robot-ip/`
-4. Click "Console Interface" to access the terminal

 ### 2. **Using the Console**
-1. Type commands in the input field at the bottom
+1. Type commands in the input field
 2. Press Enter or click "Send" to execute
-3. Use quick command buttons for common actions
-4. Use up/down arrows to navigate command history
-5. WebSocket automatically connects for real-time responses
+3. WebSocket automatically connects for real-time responses
+4. All system and process output will appear in the console log

 ### 3. **Command Examples**
 ```
 ksit          // Make robot sit
 kup           // Make robot stand up
-kwkF          // Walk forward
 d             // Rest position
 g             // Toggle gyro
 b12 4 14 4    // Play melody